VibhasN/Whats-that-instrument/index.md

 The model suggests that converting audio clips to visual spectrograms is an effective method to differentiate between sounds.
 This piece of information can have much more appropriate and useful applications in real life.
 For example, this tool can be used to identify and target different species of animals from their mating calls, which would be quite valuable in the environmental field.
 It could also be used to identify voices from an audio recording.
 Although unlikely, in the distant future, governments could potentially have a stored database of the voices of their citizens, similar to fingerprints, and use it to prosecute criminals using a similar, more advanced model.

 ## Future Work

 If we were to continue this project, we could expand from the IRMAS dataset to include other instruments and more audio files.
 For example, never mind auditorially, many fail to visually distinguish a euphonium from a tuba.
 There are many more than 11 instruments in a symphony orchestra that could be included.
 Also, our method of preprocessing could be changed.
 For example, the log transform served to emphasize patterns in lower frequencies, but this might not be necessary for a model to pick up on the patterns.

+## Conclusion

+Our method was as follows:
+1. We used the IRMAS dataset for audio clips of 11 instruments.
+2. Each of the audio clips was converted into spectrograms with a log transform applied to get a visual representation of our audio clips.
+3. A 6 layer convolutional neural network and ResNet18 model were trained.
+4. Visualizations of the performance of the models were created; the approach appears to work decently well in discerning musical instruments.

 ## Acknowledgements

 - IRMAS dataset
   - Juan J. Bosch, Ferdinand Fuhrmann, & Perfecto Herrera.
 (2014).
 IRMAS: a dataset for instrument recognition in musical audio signals (1.0) [Data set].
 13th International Society for Music Information Retrieval Conference (ISMIR 2012), Porto, Portugal.
 Zenodo. https://doi.org/10.5281/zenodo.1290750
 - ResNet18 Diagram